TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/ad.md

 My second project is an AI-Based Learning-to-Content Automation System, where I automated the process of converting long notes into short, ready-to-publish videos.
 I used Python along with external APIs for script generation, voice generation, image creation, and automated video assembly.

-I also completed a Python backend internship at Labmentix, where I worked on API development, SQL tasks, debugging backend issues, and understanding real development workflows, which strengthened my practical problem-solving abilities.

 Since my strongest foundation is in Python and databases, I chose the Python + Database + PySpark domain because it aligns naturally with my existing skills.
 I am currently building my PySpark fundamentals — especially working with DataFrames, transformations, joins, and simple ETL concepts — so I can contribute effectively to data-driven and scalable backend systems as well.

+I am passionate about backend development, data-oriented problem-solving, and continuously improving my technical abilities.
+Thank you for the opportunity—I look forward to contributing and growing with your organization.

 # 🟢 **SECTION A — HIGH PRIORITY (Must Prepare First)**